4 October 2018.

 WHERE TO STAY IN SARANDA |

-For a more home-away-from-home experience, Airbnb is an excellent option and you’ll be glad to know there are plenty of great apartments available in Saranda.
+For a more homey experience, Airbnb is an excellent option and you’ll be glad to know there are plenty of great apartments available in Saranda.
 If you’ll be staying for a while or visiting with a group, these often provide even better value than many of the hotels.
+Out of the summer high season, long term apartment stays in Saranda are also some of the most affordable in Albania.
+Check rates and availability here.

 New to the platform?
 Sign up here and receive up to $30 off when you make your first booking.